aaronbloomfield/ccc/hws/metamask/index.md

 5. Make sure that account has funds -- either from before, or use the faucet to provide it funds now
 6. Start your geth node.
    - The geth-config.toml file provided at the beginning of the semester causes geth to start listening to port 8545 on your computer (aka localhost), which is how MetaMask will connect
+   - ***NOTHING BELOW WILL WORK IF YOU ARE NOT RUNNING YOUR GETH NODE!***  The configuration that was done above -- specifically, using http://localhost:8545, connects to a port on your computer, which is used to access the blockchain.
+That port is opened by the running of your geth node (the options for it were included in the geth-config.toml file that you used all those assignments ago).
 7. Configure your account in MetaMask.
 To do so, again click on the MetaMask icon (<img src="metamask-fox.svg" style="max-height:20px;vertical-align:middle">) next to the browser's address box.
 You will again see something similar to the image to the right, although the look does vary by platform.
 Sometimes there is a noticeable delay when clicking that icon before the pop-up windows appears.
     - Click on the circular icon in the upper-right of the MetaMask window -- in the image to the right it looks like: <img src="metamask-account-icon.webp" style="max-height:20px;vertical-align:middle">, but will likely look different in yours
     - Click on "import account" (NOT create account!)